-China warns India not to harbor illusions in border stand-off
+China warns India not to harbour illusions in border stand-off

 The withdrawal of Indian border guards was a precondition for resolving the situation, Wu reiterated.

-"India should not leave things to luck and not harbor any unrealistic illusions," Wu said, adding that the military had taken emergency measures in the region and would continue to increase focused deployments and drills.
+"India should not leave things to luck and not harbour any unrealistic illusions," Wu said, adding that the military had taken emergency measures in the region and would continue to increase focused deployments and drills.

 "We strongly urge India to take practical steps to correct its mistake, cease provocations, and meet China halfway in jointly safeguarding the border region's peace and tranquillity," he said.

-Indian officials say about 300 soldiers from either side are facing each other about 150 meters (yards) apart on the plateau.
+Indian officials say about 300 soldiers from either side are facing each other about 150 metres (yards) apart on the plateau.

 They have told Reuters that both sides' diplomats have quietly engaged to try to ensure the stand-off does not escalate, and that India's ambassador to Beijing is leading the effort to find a way for both sides to back down from confrontation without losing face.